 UnitFileState=static

-LoadState shows whether systemd loaded the unit definition, while ActiveState and SubState show the current runtime state.
-UnitFileState shows the enablement state and can legitimately be static even when the service is running normally.
+LoadState shows whether systemd loaded the unit definition, ActiveState and SubState show the runtime state, and UnitFileState shows the enablement state.
+A value such as static is normal for units without install symlinks.

 4. Return only the property value when the result is feeding a shell condition, monitoring check, or another command.